Movgto/ToDoList/README.md

 In order to run this project you need:

+- Clone this repository using this command `git clone [repository link]`
+- You need to have node package manager already installed in your system, check the installation process [here](https://nodejs.org/en/download) if you don't already have it.
-Use `npm run dev` to run the application locally hosted on port 3000.
+- Use `npm run dev` to run the application locally hosted on port 3000, remember that you need to run this command on the root directory of the project.

 ## 👥 Authors <a name="authors"></a>